hn-yu/Cleavage_Energy_Manuscript/README.md

 Located in the `cleavage_energy_dataset` folder.

-We have included a pickel file that contain our cleavage energy data, along with a Jupyter notebook (`read_data.ipynb`).
+We have included a pickel file that contain our cleavage energy data.

 ### Train a CGCNN model